 These two protocols are among the most penetration testing reports, whether internal network or external pen test report, web application or API security assessment.
 Find out in detail how these protocols are different, what’s new and why you should consider specific configurations.

 What are SSL and TLS?

 SSL (Secure Sockets Layer)

 An SSL is a protocol that ensures the privacy of data passed between servers and browsers.
-This happens using an encrypted link that connects them both to each other, keeping your information safe every time you browse online or send sensitive emails.
+This happens using an encrypted link connecting them, keeping your information safe whenever you browse online or send sensitive emails.

-It has become standard practice in both websites looking to secure their communications with customers, such as banks who offer online services and other organizations where sensitive data needs protection over public networks, including email providers like Yahoo!
+It has become standard practice in websites looking to secure their communications with customers, such as banks that offer online services and other organisations where sensitive data needs protection over public networks, including email providers like Yahoo!
 Mail.

 Companies that request personal information from a user, such as an email address or payment details, should have SSL certificates on their website.
 Having one means that the private data you are collecting is safe and ensures customers see the padlock symbol with HTTP:// in front of it; privacy will be maintained.
 The following screenshot shows how to find out about the website’s certificate you are browsing, whether it is valid and further details (click on certificate).

 A brief history – SSL 1.o to SSL 3.0